seiyaku

 Icon worship – idolatry and iconolatry

-Since pre-Christian times we have wanted to see God.
+Since pre-Christian times we've wanted to see God.
 But we cannot physically see into a different dimension, so we erect effigies of what we think God looks like.
 Or rather, we erect effigies of what we want God to look like, and that entices us to worship the effigies as idols.

 An idol can be something coveted, like a statue, a cross, a Bible, a stained-glass window.
 It can be a deep green, ecological perspective of the earth; not far removed from Nature Worship.